 My child speaks only basic English - how will they cope?

 With students joining our school from all corners of the globe, speaking basic English when joining is not uncommon.
 Our teachers are all experienced in supporting students who require English as an Additional Language (EAL) provision.
-Our curriculum is differentiated to accommodate the diverse needs of EAL students - to find out more about our EAL programme, please click here.
+Our curriculum is differentiated to accommodate the diverse needs of EAL students - find out more about our EAL programme here.

 Will my child have to do homework?